Last Updated on January 23, 2022

 The tip here is to get up early and not miss the full dew drops.
 The sunrise time is ideal because of the glow the pictures will carry.
 Catching the subject when lit from the back will enhance the glow on flowers as well as the dew drops.

 Get Closer: Crop, Telephoto or Macro

-Macro lenses, however, are costly pieces of equipment.
+Macro lenses, however, are expensive pieces of equipment.
 There are workarounds to this as well.
-The three options to shoot without Macro lens are extension tubes, lens reversal rings, and closeup filters.
-All the three allow you to get closer to the subject but come at a cost.
+The three options to shoot without a Macro lens are extension tubes, lens reversal rings, and closeup filters.
+All three allow you to get closer to the subject but come at a cost.

 Lens Reversal Rings